shahsarefin/Intro-To-Rails-Project-Shah/README.md

 - **Search Functionality:** Users can search for specific dog breeds by name using the search feature.

-- **Adoption Information:** The application offers information about the adoption process, including adoption requirements, procedures, and available dogs for adoption.
+- **User Information:** Detailed information is provided for each User, including their contact and related information.

 ## Technologies Used